kLaz3r/countries-wiki-next/README.md

 # Countries wiki

-Built with Next.js and TypeScript, styled with Tailwind and deployed on netlify at: https://countries-wiki-next.netlify.app/
+Built with Next.js and TypeScript, styled with Tailwind and deployed on Vercel at: https://countries-wiki-next.vercel.app/